Using protoc Plugins

 Binary plugins from the system path

-If you instead wish to read the executable from the system $PATH
+If you instead wish to read the executable from the system $PATH, then you can specify an

-executable name instead:
+executable name to find instead.

 <plugin>